"In Space No One Can Hear You Scream."

 - This happens with the first two movies of The Chronicles of Riddick, Pitch Black & The Chronicles of Riddick.
 The former is a horror movie in which a group of space crash survivors have to escape a planet filled with alien monsters, the latter is a big-budgeted sequel in which the Conan-esque Riddick has to defeat an evil empire of death-worshipping warriors.

 - Crocodile Dundee was a weird example - the first was a Fish out of Water comedy about an Australian from the Outback trying to adapt to life in New York.
 The second pitched him against a gang of crooks in the Outback.

 - Death Wish and Death Wish II were vigilante revenge dramas.
 Death Wish 3 and Death Wish 4: The Crackdown turned up the action to eleven for the day, with 3 featuring Charles Bronson's biggest bodycount ever.

 - First Blood was a moody piece about a troubled Vietnam War vet trying to adapt to a regular life again and failing disastrously.
-Rambo: First Blood Part II and Rambo take that vet and put him back where he is killing people and taking names - which is what people think about when the name "Rambo" is said.
+Rambo: First Blood Part II and later sequels take that vet and put him back where he is killing people and taking names - which is what people think about when the name "Rambo" is said.

 - Parodied in Jay and Silent Bob Strike Back, where Ben Affleck and Matt Damon are seen to be filming Good Will Hunting 2: Hunting Season.
 Will Hunting uses a shotgun to end arguments.